ValerieEskens/advent-of-code/2015/15/README.md

 Your puzzle answer was 21367368.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---

 Your cookie recipe becomes wildly popular!
 Someone asks if you can make another recipe that has exactly 500 calories per cookie (so they can use it as a meal replacement).
 Keep the rest of your award-winning process the same (100 teaspoons, same ingredients, same scoring system).